 - Lumen only works for readings taken at rest, NOT on the go.

-- The results are not claimed as medical-grade yet they are broadly actionable
+- The results are actionable yet not claimed as medical-grade

 - For some athletes, Lumen could link to 3rd party workout plans to automate & fine-tune carb recommendations.
 Currently, this info must be in your weekly schedule on Lumen